Suggested Searches

 Jennifer H. Cole

-Cole has served the center for more than two decades, bringing a wide range of technical and management experience to her current position.
-She was appointed acting deputy director for the center’s Programs and Projects directorate from December 2021 through October 2022, supporting the development and execution of the center’s mission activities.
-From February 2019 through December 2021, she was NASA Armstrong’s deputy Aeronautics Research Director, serving as a conduit for communication and representation between the center and agency ARMD.
-She previously served as senior flight advisor to the Advanced Air Transport Technologies project and as NASA Armstrong ARMD chief engineer; as chief of NASA Armstrong’s Aerodynamics and Propulsion branch; and as project chief engineer for several projects, including Department of Defense research efforts looking at throttles-only control and using propulsion as control mechanisms.
+Cole’s previous roles at NASA Armstrong also included senior flight advisor to the Advanced Air Transport Technologies project; center ARMD chief engineer; chief of the center’s Aerodynamics and Propulsion branch; and project chief engineer for several projects, including Department of Defense research efforts looking at throttles-only control and using propulsion as control mechanisms.
 As an aerospace engineer, she worked on a variety of projects, including the X-38 prototype crew return vehicle, X-43 hypersonic scramjet vehicle, and Predator B unmanned aerial system as well as NASA Armstrong’s F/A-18 mission support aircraft projects, including autonomous formation flight and automated aerial refueling.
 As chief engineer of the Propulsion Controlled Aircraft recovery project, she oversaw a study in which alternate forms of control were investigated for aircraft that had lost their primary flight control system.